Maison Dentaire Specialist Clinic

 What Are Dental Onlays and Inlays?

-Often referred to as “indirect fillings,” these restorations are custom-crafted in a dental laboratory to fit your tooth’s unique shape.
-Unlike standard fillings that are molded inside your mouth, inlays and onlays are bonded as a single, solid piece, providing superior strength and a seamless fit.
+Often described as “indirect fillings,” inlays and onlays are custom-made restorations crafted in a dental laboratory to fit your tooth precisely.
+Unlike a standard filling that is moulded directly inside your mouth, we bond inlays and onlays as a single solid piece — providing superior strength, a precise fit, and a seamless finish.

-In more complex cases involving multiple damaged or heavily restored teeth, inlays and onlays may also form part of a broader full mouth rehabilitation, where the bite, function, and overall oral health are restored in a comprehensive and planned manner.
+In more complex cases involving multiple damaged or heavily restored teeth, inlays and onlays may also form part of a broader full mouth rehabilitation plan, where bite, function, and overall oral health are restored in a comprehensive and staged manner.

 Illustration of a dental onlay placed on a posterior tooth